 When you slide the steamer down to your item, press the steam button every so often to apply steam to your item.

-Additionally, you have got the option to use a handheld pad as the surface to steam your items on, though it's not necessary.
+Additionally, you've got the option to use a handheld pad as the surface to steam your items on, though it's not necessary.
 But it will be a helpful option when you steaming wrinkly clothes.

 So, when you decide to use a pad, just slip it over one hand and then use your other hand to hold your steamer.